 Solution 3: cometdocs

-If you want to online convert more than two PDFs at once and you don't have a problem with signing up for a service, cometdocs can be a good alternative.
+If you want to convert more than two PDFs online at once and you don't have a problem with signing up for a service, cometdocs can be a good alternative.
 It lets you convert five PDFs per week.
 When you go to their website (cometdocs.com), you will see an "Upload"-Button.
 Click on it to choose your PDF:

 Once your PDF uploaded, it will appear in the white box.
 Below it, you'll see four tabs.
 Click on "convert" and drag your PDF there.
 Then click on your desired output format (Excel, in our case).
-To start converting your PDF, you know need to sign up:
+To start converting your PDF, you now need to sign up:

 After a minute or two, you will receive an email with a link to the converted file.
 Our Excel file will have all the information on one sheet:

 Like smallpdf, cometdocs converts the whole page(s) to an Excel file.
 We will need to do some clean-up here and delete some rows and columns.

 There are so many more tools that exist out there to extract data from PDFs.
 So if none of these options works for you, it's worth to look around a bit.
 If you're a fan of the command line, tools like pdftk might be of interest to you.
 If you find a better (free and/or open-source) tool than the ones we explained here, do let us know!